caedmon5/curriculum-vitae/cv.md

 - O'Donnell, Daniel Paul.
 2012.
 “Move Over: Learning to Read (and Write) with Novel Technology.” *Scholarly and Research Communication* 3 (4). https://doi.org/10.22230/src.2012v3n4a68. (r)

+- O'Donnell, Daniel Paul.
+2010.
+“Different Strokes, Same Folk: Designing the Multi-form Digital Edition.” *Literature Compass* 7 (2). http://dx.doi.org/10.1111/j.1741-4113.2009.00683.x. (r)

+- O'Donnell, Daniel Paul.
+2009.
+“Byte Me: Technological Education and the Humanities.” *Heroic Age* 12. http://www.mun.ca/mst/heroicage/issues/12/em.php. (i)

+- O'Donnell, Daniel Paul.
+2009.
+“Back to the Future: What Digital Editors Can Learn from Print Editorial Practice.” *Literary and Linguistic Computing* 24: 113–125. https://doi.org/10.1093/llc%2Ffqn039. (r)

+- Lee, Stuart, and Daniel Paul O'Donnell.
+2009.
+“From Manuscript to Computer.”
+In *Working with Anglo-Saxon Manuscripts*, edited by Gale R. Owen-Crocker, 253–284.
+Exeter: Exeter UP. (r)

+- O'Donnell, Daniel Paul.
+2008.
+“Resisting the Tyranny of the Screen, or, Must a Digital Edition Be Electronic?” *Heroic Age* 11. http://www.heroicage.org/issues/11/em.php. (i)

+- Bodard, Gabriel, and Daniel Paul O'Donnell.
+2008.
+“We Are All Together: On Publishing a Digital Classicist Issue of the *Digital Medievalist* Journal.” *Digital Medievalist* 4. http://doi.org/10.16995/dm.18. (ic)

+- O'Donnell, Daniel Paul.
+2007.
+“Disciplinary Impact and Technological Obsolescence in Digital Medieval Studies.”
+In *A Companion to Digital Literary Studies*, edited by Ray Siemens and Susan Schreibman.
+Cambridge: Blackwell. https://doi.org/10.1002/9781405177504.ch3. (r)

+- O'Donnell, Daniel Paul.
+2007.
+“Material Differences: The Place of Cædmon's Hymn in the History of Anglo-Saxon Vernacular Poetry.”
+In *Cædmon's Hymn and Material Culture in the World of Bede*, edited by Allen J. Frantzen and John Hines, 15–50.
+Morgantown VA: West Virginia University Press. (r)

+- O'Donnell, Daniel Paul.
+2007.
+“If I Were ‘You’: How Academics Can Stop Worrying and Learn to Love ‘the Encyclopedia That Anyone Can Edit.’” *Heroic Age* 10. http://www.heroicage.org/issues/10/em.html. (i)

+- O'Donnell, Daniel Paul.
+2005.
+“The Ghost in the Machine: Revisiting an Old Model for the Dynamic Generation of Digital Editions.” *HumanIT* 8 (1): 51–71.
+Offprint: https://zenodo.org/record/3596125. (i)

+- O'Donnell, Daniel Paul.
+2005.
+“O Captain!
+My Captain!
+Using Technology to Guide Readers Through an Electronic Edition.” *Heroic Age* 8. http://www.heroicage.org/issues/8/em.html. (i)

+- O'Donnell, Daniel Paul.
+2004.
+“The Digital Medievalist Project.” *Old English Newsletter* 37: 19–21. (i)

+- O'Donnell, Daniel Paul.
+2004.
+“Bede’s Strategy in Paraphrasing Cædmon’s Hymn.” *JEGP* 103: 417–433. (r)

+- O'Donnell, Daniel Paul.
+2004.
+“The Doomsday Machine, or, ‘If You Build It, Will They Still Come Ten Years From Now?’: What Medievalists Working in Digital Media Can Do to Ensure the Longevity of Their Research.” *Heroic Age* 7. http://www.heroicage.org/issues/7/ecolumn.html. (i)

+- O'Donnell, Daniel Paul.
+2004.
+“Numeric and Geometric Patterning in Cædmon’s Hymn.” *ANQ* 17: 3–12. (r)

+- O'Donnell, Daniel Paul.
+2003. “‘Pioneers!
+O Pioneers!’: Some Electronic Editing Do’s and Don’ts From Stijn Streuvels’s *De Teleurgang van den Waterhoek*.” *Literary and Linguistic Computing*. (r)

+- O'Donnell, Daniel Paul.
+2002.
+“Junius’s Knowledge of the Old English Poem *Durham*.” *Anglo-Saxon England* 30: 231–245. (r)

+- O'Donnell, Daniel Paul.
+2002.
+“The Accuracy of the St. Petersburg Bede.” *Notes and Queries* 247: 4–6. (r)

+- O'Donnell, Daniel Paul.
+2001.
+“Fish and Fowl: Generic Expectations and the Relationship Between the Old English *Phoenix* Poem and Lactantius’s *De Ave Phoenice*.”
+In *Germanic Texts and Latin Models: Medieval Reconstructions*, edited by K.E.
+Olsen, A. Harbus, and T. Hofstra. *Germania Latina IV.
+Mediaevalia Groningana*, n.s.
+2. Leuven, Paris and Sterling, VA: Peeters, 157–171. (r)

+- O'Donnell, Daniel Paul.
+1999.
+“Hædre and Hædre Gehogode (Solomon and Saturn Line 62b and *Resignation* Line 63a).” *Notes and Queries* 244: 312–316. (r)

 ### Shorter or Invited Publications
 ### Reviews